Oak Beach–Captree, New York

-Oak Beach–Captree, frequently just called Oak Beach, was a census-designated place (CDP) in the town of Babylon in Suffolk County, New York, United States.
-The population was 286 at the 2010 census.
+Oak Beach–Captree, frequently just called Oak Beach, was a census-designated place (CDP) in the towns of Babylon and Islip in Suffolk County, New York, United States.
+The population was 286 at the time of the 2010 census.

+It was split into the Oak Beach and Captree CDPs for the 2020 census.

+History

 Prior to the 2010 census, the area was part of a larger CDP called Gilgo-Oak Beach-Captree, New York.
-The Oak Beach–Captree CDP consists of some small beach communities on a barrier island along the southern edge of Long Island, including Oak Beach, Oak Island, and Captree Island.
-As of 2020, Oak Beach–Captree was split into two separate CDPs called Oak Beach and Captree.
+The Oak Beach–Captree CDP was created for the 2010 census and consisted of some small beach communities on a barrier island along the southern edge of Long Island – including Oak Beach, Oak Island, and Captree Island.

+For the 2020 census, Oak Beach–Captree was split into two separate CDPs, called Oak Beach and Captree.